 Assam

-The Kamakhya Temple is a Hindu temple at Nilachal hills in Guwahati, Assam.
+The Kamakhya Temple is a Hindu temple at the Nilachal Hills in Guwahati, Assam.
 Dedicated to the mother goddess Kamakhya, it is one of the oldest and most revered

 Tantra Marga and the site of the Ambubachi Mela, an annual festival that celebrates the menstruation of the goddess.
 Structurally, the temple is